Tan-jianbin/Tan-jianbin.github.io/_includes/projects.md

   <p class="project-summary">
     This project develops statistical methods for environmental daily curve data, commonly modeled as functional time series, which exhibit complex multi-way dependencies due to complicated environmental measurement processes.
-We focus on dependence-adaptive dimension reduction and frequency-domain approaches for dependence-aware inference, enabling tasks such as prediction, graph/network inference, and data integration.
+We focus on dependence-adaptive dimension reduction and frequency-domain approaches for dependence-aware inference, enabling tasks such as prediction, graph/network inference, and data integration in environmental applications.
   </p>

   <div class="project-figure">